robertwhunter/nephromaths/_book/06-Acid-base.md

     +  *UCa \> 4 mg / kg / day (or spot UCa/Cr \> 0.2) in type I RTA*
     +  *USS / KUB (medullary nephrocalcinosis in type I RTA)*
     +  *urinary citrate (low in type I RTA; high in type II / IV RTA)*
++  kidney biopsy (to detect subclinical TIN)

+To meausure urine pH must use a well-calibrated pH meter - and either analyse immediately (literally straight away) or collect under mineral oil and can then test at leisure.
+(So if pH meter being housed in the lab then must collect under mineral oil.)
+Otherwise CO2 will diffuse in, be converted to bicarbonate and raise the pH (i.e. risk of false-positive F&F test leading to erroneous dRTA diagnosis).

+Test urinary RBP (retinol binding protein) as the most sensitive marker of proximal renal tubular dysfunction - good in sarcoid, Sjogren's etc.  Good for diagnosis and for tracking disease activity.

 ### Causes